Mango Study Participants Needed

 Who is eligible for the study?

-Investigators are looking for men and women between 40-60 years of age with prediabetes (HbA1C: 5.7-6.4%) and with waist circumference >102 cm for men or >88 cm for women.
+Investigators are looking for men and women between 40-60 years of age with prediabetes (HbA1C: 5.7-6.4%) and with excess adiposity (either a waist circumference >102 cm for men or >88 cm for women or a BMI between 25 to 39 kg/m2).
 Participants should be able to commute to Loma Linda University, Loma Linda, California.

 If you have any of the following criteria you will not qualify for this study: